 Prioritizing Mental Health During COVID-19 – Coping with Stress & Anxiety

 The COVID-19 pandemic has had a major effect on our lives.
 It is common for everyone to experience an increased level of depression, stress and anxiety disorders.
-Maintaining social distancing and isolation are necessary to stop the spread of infections, but at the same time they can make us feel lonely and stressful.
+Maintaining social distancing and isolation are necessary to stop the spread of infections, but at the same time, they can make us feel lonely and stressed.

 In public mental health terms, the main psychological impact to date is elevated rates of stress or anxiety.
 But as new measures and impacts are introduced – especially quarantine and its effects on many people’s usual activities, routines or livelihoods – levels of loneliness, depression, harmful alcohol and drug use, and self-harm or suicidal behaviour are also expected to rise.